When should I start saving for retirement?

 Property investment

-Investing in brick and mortar has always been a good strategy to supplement one’s employer-sponsored retirement plans, or as a safe option to access the equity (funds) or to balance other investments.
-Property tends to rise according to or even faster than inflation, which makes it a great asset for long-term investment, and also for future generations as part of your legacy plan.
+Investing in brick-and-mortar has always been a good strategy to supplement one’s employer-sponsored retirement plans or as a safe option to access equity (funds) or to balance other investments.
+Property tends to rise according to or even faster than inflation, making it a great asset for long-term investment and future generations as part of your legacy plan.

 Related: Private pensions and inheritance tax (UK)